Kareena Kapoor Khan: Early life

-Life and career
+Career and personal life

 Career beginnings, breakthrough and setback (2000–2003)

 While training at the institute, Kapoor was cast as the lead in Rakesh Roshan's Kaho Naa...
 Pyaar Hai (2000), opposite Hrithik Roshan.
-Several days into the filming, however, she abandoned the project since more prominence was given to the director's son than her.
+Several days into the filming, however, she abandoned the production since more prominence was given to the director's son than her.
 She debuted later that year alongside Abhishek Bachchan in J. P. Dutta's Refugee.
 Set during the Indo-Pakistani War of 1971, Kapoor was introduced as Naaz, a Bangladeshi girl with whom Bachchan's character falls in love.
 Dutta cast her for the combination of youthfulness and innocence he found in her, and Kapoor considered their collaboration to be a learning experience that helped her personally and professionally.
 Taran Adarsh of Bollywood Hungama noted "the ease with which she emotes the most difficult of scenes", and India Today reported that she belonged to a new breed of Hindi film actors that breaks away from character stereotypes.
 Refugee was a moderate box-office success in India and Kapoor's performance earned her the Filmfare Award for Best Female Debut.

 Kapoor was paired opposite Tusshar Kapoor in Satish Kaushik's box-office hit Mujhe Kucch Kehna Hai (2001).
 A review in The Hindu noted that based on her first two films, she was "definitely the actress to watch out for".
 She next starred in Subhash Ghai's flop Yaadein, followed by Abbas–Mustan's moderately successful thriller Ajnabee.
 Later that year, she appeared in Santosh Sivan's period epic Aśoka, a partly fictionalised account of the life of the Indian emperor Ashoka.
 Featured opposite Shah Rukh Khan, Kapoor found herself challenged playing the complex personality of her character Kaurwaki with whom Ashoka falls in love.
-Aśoka was screened at the Venice and 2001 Toronto International Film Festivals, and received generally positive reviews internationally but failed to do well in India, which was attributed by critics to the way Ashoka was portrayed.
-Jeff Vice of The Deseret News commended her compelling screen presence, but Rediff.com believed that she was primarily used for aesthetic purposes.
+Aśoka was screened at the Venice and 2001 Toronto International Film Festivals, and received generally positive reviews internationally but failed to do well in India, which critics attributed to famed actor Shah Rukh Khan's portrayal of the emperor Ashoka.
+Jeff Vice of The Deseret News commended her compelling screen presence.
 At the 47th Filmfare Awards, Aśoka was nominated for five awards including a Best Actress nomination for Kapoor.